TotalVDO123/ott_webapp/platforms/access-bridge/docs/developer-guidelines.md

   /pipeline             - Middleware and routing logic
-    /middleware.ts      - Middleware functions and error handling /routes.ts          - Route definitions and route registration /errors.ts            - Custom error classes and error handling logic /http.ts              - HTTP utility functions and setup /app-config.ts        - Configuration settings for the application
+    /middleware.ts      - Middleware functions and error handling /routes.ts          - Route definitions and route registration /logger.ts          - Logger class that integrates with Sentry if defined with fallback as a development logger /errors.ts            - Custom error classes and error handling logic /http.ts              - HTTP utility functions and setup /app-config.ts        - Configuration settings for the application